Skip to content

 Accessible PDFs

-Making PDFs accessible means ensuring that everyone can easily read and understand the content.
+Making PDFs accessible means ensuring everyone can easily read and understand the content.
 Here's how you can do it:

 1. Add descriptions to images: Include descriptive text for images so people who use screen readers can understand them.